schoeberl/librelane/docs/source/usage/timing_closure/index.md

    * Having different PnR and signoff SDC files is useful for when you want to over-constrain the PnR steps to possibly achieve better results then perform timing analysis with realistic constraints.
-1. OpenLane assumes a single clock domain.
+1. LibreLane assumes a single clock domain.
 Suppose you have multiple clock domains in the same design.
-In that case, it is your responsibility to adjust the constraints and other OpenLane components to handle them correctly.
+In that case, it is your responsibility to adjust the constraints and other LibreLane components to handle them correctly.
 1. STA performed immediately after the synthesis stage will not report any hold violations as the clock is considered an ideal net; hence there will be no clock skews to cause hold violations.
 However, you may have setup violations.